On the 4d/3d/2d view of the SCFT/VOA correspondence: Relation to 2d

 and the regularized boundary state $e^{-\beta H}|B\rangle$ remains $\rQ_A^{\rm 3d}$-closed, while also belonging to the physical Hilbert space.
 Thus it represents the physical $\rQ_A^{\rm 3d}$-cohomology class, or a vector from $\cH[\Sigma]$.
 We can recover this cohomology class as the projection to $\ker H$ by simply taking the limit $\beta\to +\infty$.
 This defines the projected state $\Pi |B\rangle$ that belongs to $\cH[\Sigma]\cong \ker H$:

 Since $\Pi|B\rangle$ manifestly belongs to the TQFT Hilbert space, it determines a conformal block for $V$.
-The $\rQ_A^{\rm 3d}$-exact stuff projected out by $\Pi$ does not affect the BPS observables, such as the boundary correlators for $V$.
+The $\rQ_A^{\rm 3d}$-exact stuff removed by $\Pi$ does not affect the BPS observables, such as the boundary correlators for $V$.
 Therefore, we may simply state that $|B\rangle$ itself determines a conformal block. \item Instead of thinking in terms of the boundary state, we can simply perform the slab reduction, resulting in a 2d $\cN=(0,2)$ theory with the chiral algebra $V_B$.
-As explained earlier, it extends $V$, so it contains $V$ as a sub-VOA:
+As explained earlier, it extends $V$, so it contains $V$ as a sub-VOA, $V \subset V_B$.
 The slab decorated by the boundary insertions $\cO_1, \dots, \cO_n \in V$ reduces to the 2d theory with such insertions.
-The 2d correlation function can be denoted as $\langle \cO_1 \dots \cO_n\rangle_B$.
+The 2d correlation function can be denoted as

 It determines the conformal block for $V_B$, and by restriction -- also for $V$. \end{enumerate}

 \paragraph{Boundary deformation is trivialized on the slab.} In Section \ref{sec:DeformedBC} we scrutinized the deformation $e^{\varepsilon \int (J_z^H)^{22} \dd^2 x}$ of the $(0,4)$ boundary conditions.
 For a theory defined on the half-space, the deformation was nontrivial, and crucial to make boundary conditions compatible with the topological 3d A-twist.
 Interestingly, the slab compactification trivializes this deformation.
 To see this, we first move the deformation term from the $(0,4)$ to the opposite $(2,2)$ boundary, which should have no effect in the 2d limit.
 Then we consider the effect of deformation on the $(2,2)$ boundary, and draw conclusions about the 2d limit.